abstractmachines/angular-sam-ford-app/README.md

 A custom app for Sam Ford, an illustrator and artist.

-Design + Code: Amanda Falke
+Design + Code: Amanda Falke, Portland Oregon

 ## Background:
 ### A "performance-first, mobile-first" responsive design, hosted on nginx.